arij01/PDF-Extractor/README.md

 ## About

 PDF-Extractor is a web application that allows users to upload PDF files, extract text from them, and correct the text using language tools.
 The frontend is built with React, and the backend is built with FastAPI.
+This application supports both English and French languages.

 ## Getting Started